ingig/code-narrator/docs/Configuration/Configuration.md

 The `code-narrator.config.js` file is an app-specific configuration file for the Code Narrator application.
-It contains various settings and configurations that determine how the application behaves and generates documentation.
+It is used to define various settings and configurations for the application, such as entry files, project details, documentation paths, and builders for generating documentation.

-The purpose of this configuration file is to allow users to customize the behavior of the Code Narrator application according to their specific needs.
-It includes settings for entry files, CLI files, project names, repository URLs, source paths, documentation paths, test paths, and more.

-Here's an example of usage for the app-specific configs:
+Here is an example of usage for the app-specific configs:

 ```javascript
 const config = {